willderose/afKraft/README.md

   - Can be installed using `python -m pip install pyautogui` from a windows command prompt

 # How to use
+If you're launching this from a release:
+- Run the included afKraft.exe as administrator (it seems pyautogui requires it)

+If you're launching this from a cloned repo:
 From a Python terminal, run the afKraft.py file under the gui module:
 - `python {pathToRepo}/gui/afKraft.py`